wp-plugins/wpsso-am/readme.txt

 == Upgrade Notice ==

+= 1.1.2 =

+Refactored code to rename the $addons array variable to $mods for WPSSO v2.7.5.

 = 1.1.1 =

 Added a check on the admin side to make sure the WPSSO plugin is installed and active.